-In the mid 50s, when Israel was still an infant state, a 21 year old bright student of psychology was assigned to set up an interview system for the entire army!
-The student, unknowingly opened doors for other researchers to find the most effective way of interviewing and making interviews a leading indicator of candidate’s success.
+In the mid-50s, when Israel was still an infant state, a 21-year-old bright student of psychology was assigned to set up an interview system for the entire army!
+The student, unknowingly opened doors for other researchers to find the most effective way of interviewing and making interviews a leading indicator of a candidate’s success.
 The young student was Nobel laureate Daniel Kahneman and the method is the structured interview process.

 A few hundred interviews later, the correlation between interview performance and performance as a soldier improved significantly from “completely useless” to “moderately useful.”

 Kahneman inadvertently opened the door to a large body of research and paved the way for actually figuring out how to make interviews leading indicators of a candidate’s success on the job.
 What’s worse is, as we later found out that interviews actually end up compromising the recruitment process, undermining the more useful methods of assessing candidates.

 What’s wrong with the way we do interviews?

 Quite predictably, interviews are the worst predictors of success on the job.
 Most interviews are completely useless and have been documented and validated by research multiple times.
 However, interviews serve a very critical filter.
 That of human interaction.
 The decision of hire or no hire is too critical to be left to algorithms(at least for now) and they are an important cultural fit filter.

 Evaluating someone in a 60-minute interview is an impossible task.
 So, interviewers when asked “Do you think this candidate is fit for the job?” replace the questions with “How much do I like this candidate?”.
 It’s a fairly normal psychological process where our brains substitute a hard question with an easier one and answer that one.